Tobu 60000 series: History

+Conversion to 5-car formation

 In April 2024, Tobu Railway announced that the 60000 series fleet will be shortened to five-car formations, with the surplus cars being used to form new 80000 series trains.
 The first shortened set, 61501 (originally 61601), was delivered back from the Kinki Sharyo plant in July 2025.
+It returned to service on 8 November, and set 61502 returned to service the following day.

+Shortened 60000 series sets received several modifications including full-colour LED destination displays, external cameras, and a refreshed interior based on that of the 80000 series.

 Fleet history

 The fleet history details are as shown below.